 Amortization and Interest Rate

-The maximum guarantee period is the lesser of 25 years or the remaining economic life of the vessel or Technology, as determined by the Secretary.
-The actual financing period will be based on the financial, economic and other critical aspects of the project.
-Amortization in equal payments of principal is usually required; however, other amortization methods such as a level debt (equal payments of principal and interest) may be approved if sufficient security is offered such as long term charters, reduction of the amount of guarantee and/or the reduction in the length of the guarantee period is offered.
+The maximum guarantee period is the lesser of 25 years or the remaining economic life of the vessel or Technology, as determined by the Maritime Administration.
+The actual financing period will be based on the financial, economic, market and other critical aspects of the project.
+Amortization in equal payments of principal is usually required.
+However, other amortization methods such as level debt (equal payments of principal and interest) may be approved if sufficient security in the form of long-term charters, reduction in the amount of guarantee and/or the reduction in the length of the guarantee period is offered.

 Source of Funds for the Obligations

 Funds for the guaranteed debt obligations are obtained in the private sector.
-The main sources for such funds include banks, pension funds, life insurance companies, and notes or bonds sold to the general public.
+The main sources include banks, pension funds, life insurance companies and notes or bonds sold to the general public.
 The Federal Ship Financing Program is a debt guarantee program only.

-The Federal Ship Financing Program also allows for vessel refinancing on amounts existing on the existing Federal Ship Financing Program obligations or amounts existing on obligations not previously guaranteed and applicable to vessels may be refinanced up to the applicable financing level (87½ percent or 75 percent) of the depreciated actual cost of the Title XI vessels but not exceeding the amount of the existing obligations being refinanced.
-Only amounts outstanding on existing Title XI obligations applicable to Technology will be eligible for refinancing not exceeding the amount of the existing obligations being refinanced.
-Refinancing under Title XI must meet all the applicable requirements of the existing statutes and regulations, and the original debt must have been issued within one year after vessel delivery or within one year of the date the Technology was placed in service.
-Vessels or Technology purchased as "used" are not eligible under this provision.
+The Federal Ship Financing Program also allows for vessel refinancing on amounts existing on the existing Federal Ship Financing Program obligations or amounts existing on obligations not previously guaranteed up to the applicable financing level of 75% or 87.5% of the depreciated Actual Cost not to exceed the amount of the existing obligations to be refinanced.
+Refinancing under the Federal Ship Financing Program must meet all of the applicable requirements of the existing regulations and statutes and the original debt must have been issued within one year after vessel delivery or within one year of the date the Technology was placed into service.